T-Python-OCT9/UNIT-1_PROJECT/README.md

 - Use lists or dictionaries or tuples. done
 - Use loops. done
 - Use functions that return an output . done
-- Use a Lambda function. not
+- Use a Lambda function. done
 - Use at least 1 Class. done
 - Use some form of Error Handling . done
 - Organize Your Code into modules & (or packages) done